 Bird in Hand at Beech Creek Botanical Garden and Nature Preserve.
 Feed wild birds, mostly chickadees, from your hand.
 (Saturdays and Sundays 12pm – 3pm).
 Link

 Bird in Hand at Beech Creek Botanical Garden and Nature Preserve.
 Feed wild birds, mostly chickadees, from your hand.
 (Saturdays and Sundays 12pm – 3pm) Link

 Blue Herons, Bath Road in Akron.
 From February through May, blue herons are courting, mating, sitting on eggs and raising young and all this can be viewed from a pullout on Bath Road.
 Link

-New River Birding and Nature Festival (not Ohio, but close!)
-(April 29th-May4th, 2013) ”Takes place in and around the New River Gorge National River.
+New River Birding and Nature Festival (not Ohio, but WV is close!)
+Takes place in and around the New River Gorge National River.
 Administrated by the National Park Service, this area is the heart of the upland, hardwood forests that Cornell Lab of Ornithology has identified as a crucial stopover habitat for the continued survival of species such as Golden-winged, Blue-winged, and Swainson’s Warbler, as well as the Scarlet Tanager.
 This bird watching festival highlights more than 100 bird species on a variety of birding tours.”
 Link

 Bobolink Festival at Byers Woods.
 Link

 Annual OOS (Ohio Ornithological Society) Conference.
-Lakeside, Ohio.
-No 2013 info yet.
+Link

+Ohio Young Birders Club Conference.
 The OYBC is an organization for kids ages 12-18 interested in birding.
 But you don’t have to be a member to attend the conference and adults are welcomed too.
 There will be student presentations, field trips, Kenn Kaufmann’s Bird ID Quiz, prizes, lunch & more.
-Students $10, Adults $20.
+(Previous fees: Students $10, Adults $20.)
 To register and for more information… Link